 “We economists have all learned, and many of us teach, that the remedy for excess supply in any market is a reduction in price. ...
 Applied to economy-wide unemployment, this doctrine places the blame on trade unions and governments, not on any failure of competitive markets.”
 (Tobin, 1997, p.
 11)

 Conventional employment theory is false because the underlying profit theory as the core of all of economics is logically defective (2014).
 In simple words: economists cannot tell the difference between profit and income and because of this, they cannot tell how the market economy works.
-To make the longer systematic analysis short, the most elementary version of the correct employment equation is summarized here.
+To make the longer systematic analysis short, the most elementary version of the correct Employment Law is summarized on Wikimedia AXEC62:

-(i) An increase of the expenditure ratio rhoE leads to higher employment.
+(i) An increase in the expenditure ratio ρE leads to higher employment.

 (ii) Increasing investment expenditures I exert a positive influence on employment, a slowdown of growth does the opposite.

-(iii) An increase of the factor cost ratio rhoF=W/PR leads to higher employment.
+(iii) An increase in the factor cost ratio ρF≡W/PR leads to higher employment.
 This implies that a higher average wage rate W leads to higher employment.

 (iv) A price increase lowers the factor cost ratio and is conducive to lower employment.

-(v) The complete employment equation is a bit longer and contains in addition profit distribution, public deficit spending, and the trade balance with the rest of the world.
+(v) The complete Employment Law is a bit longer and contains in addition profit distribution, public deficit spending, and the trade balance with the rest of the world.

 Kakarot-Handtke, E. (2014).
 The Three Fatal Mistakes of Yesterday Economics: Profit, I=S, Employment.
 SSRN Working Paper Series, 2489792: 1–13.
 URL

 It is UPward stickiness that produces unemployment and deflation.
-See the formal proof above.* The U.S. is on the way to get more of both.
+See the formal proof above.#1 The U.S. is on the way to get more of both.

-* For details of the bigger picture see cross-references Employment
+#1 For details of the big picture see cross-references Employment.